fabiocaiulo/rhinocyt/files/README.txt

-This folder is necessary to upload files on Firebase.
+This folder is necessary to upload and read files on Firebase.